14th Waffen Grenadier Division of the SS (1st Galician)

 In 1946, the International Military Tribunal at Nuremberg declared all members of all SS divisions "to be criminal within the meaning of the Charter."
 In 1985, the Canadian Deschênes Commission concluded that the Galicia division should not be indicted as a group.
 Polish and German commissions in the 2000s found it guilty of war crimes.
 In 2003, the Chief Commission for the Prosecution of Crimes against the Polish Nation found that the 4th battalion of the 14th division was guilty of war crimes.
 In 2005, the Institute of History at the Ukrainian Academy of Sciences confirmed the Polish findings of war crimes committed by the 4th battalion of the 14th division.

 The division is honored by the far-right and neo-Nazis in Ukraine and by some organizations of the Ukrainian diaspora in Canada.
-In 2020, the Ukrainian Supreme Court ruled that symbols of SS Division Galicia do not belong to the Nazis and were not banned in the country.
+In 2020, the Ukrainian Supreme Court rejected a demand against the Ukrainian Institute of National Memory for lack of standing of the plaintiff.
+The plaintiff had asked if the division’s symbols fell under a specific 2015 Ukrainian law that bans Nazi and communist symbols.
+The Institute replied in a letter that, according to the law's specific wording, the division’s symbols were not on the banned list and therefore were not prohibited.
 In 2021, Ukrainian president Volodymyr Zelenskyy condemned a public march that prominently displayed the symbols of the division.
 The division's insignia is classified as a Nazi and hate symbol by Freedom House and the Ukrainian Helsinki Human Rights Union.